redwoodjs/playground-auth/CONTRIBUTING.md

 1. Create a provider component in `web/src/components`
   - Make sure to export the client as well
 2. Add the provider logo to `web/src/lib/images`
-  - The file should be a png and the name should match the provider slug
+  - The file should be a png and the name should match the provider slug in all lowercase
 3. Add example code to `web/src/lib/code-samples`
   - The markdown file name should match the provider slug
 4. Add the provider name, slug, client, and component to `web/src/lib/providers.js`